FortySix-NTwo/spring-crud-api/README.md

 # if all successful you will be meet with the 'mysql>' command-line
 ```

-> in order to view data stored within the database do use the following commands
+> in order to view data stored within the database use the following commands

 ```bash
 # To View all Databases